Skip to main content

 News and updates

-Thanks to our petition, protests and the formal objection, First Resources was required to remove its construction machinery in early 2021.
+Thanks to the petition, our protests, and the formal complaint, First Resources had to withdraw its construction machinery in spring 2021.

-In December 2021, the RSPO adopted a resolution clarifying that the destruction of valuable forests is not only prohibited for oil palm plantations themselves, but that this also applies to the entire production chain, including processing plants and refineries.
+In December 2021, the RSPO adopts a resolution that makes clear that destroying valuable forest is prohibited not only for palm oil plantations, but across the entire production chain, including processing plants and refineries.

 This petition is also available in the following languages: